 The two core modules above provide a strong foundation in statistical methods, both theoretical and practical, for the rest of the MSc course.
 The Statistical Methods module includes an initial 'mock exam' intended for students to use as a focus for revision, and as an introduction to the UK style of written examination for those with little or no such experience.
 The Introduction to Statistical Practice module introduces statistical computing, using R, through hands-on practical classes on the analysis of real data from a variety of scientific and other disciplines; and develops such skills are report-writing, statistical graphics, etc.

 The remaining six modules are chosen from a wide range of options, subject to availability, to suit the interests of individual students.
 The options include:

-Advanced Topics in Statistics is a module made up of a small number (typically 3) of sub-modules, each sub-module giving a rapid treatment of a specific area of current interest in statistics or probability.
+The Advanced Topics in Data Science module is made up of 3 sub-modules, each sub-module giving a rapid treatment of a specific area of current interest in Data Science.
 The particular topics vary from year to year.